postsharp/Metalama.Documentation/content/conceptual/validation/validating-references.md

 4. Override the <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*>, <xref:Metalama.Framework.Fabrics.NamespaceFabric.AmendNamespace*> or <xref:Metalama.Framework.Fabrics.ProjectFabric.AmendProject*> method of your fabric.
 5. From the `Amend*` method, call <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.With*?text=builder.With>, then chain with a call to <xref:Metalama.Framework.Validation.IValidatorReceiver`1.ValidateReferences*>.
 Pass two parameters:
    - The new method that you have defined in the previous step. *It must be a method.
 It cannot be a delegate, lambda, or a local function.*
-   - The kinds of references that you want to validate for instance `All` to validate all references, `TypeOf` to validate references in a `typeof` expression, and so on.
+   - The kinds of references you want to validate, for instance, `All` to validate all references, `TypeOf` to validate references in a `typeof` expression, and so on.
 You can select multiple kinds of references using the `|` operator.

 ### Example: ForTestOnly, fabric implementation

-The following example implements the same logic as above, but using a fabric.
+The following example implements the same logic as the previous one but uses a fabric instead of an aspect.

 [!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/ForTestOnly_Fabric.cs name="For Test Only"]